This 27.5" mountain bike is designed for you to enjoy two- to three-hour rides all year round.

 Lastly, install the quick-link onto the chain, turn the pedal so as to position the quick-link on the upper part of the chain, and use your hand to apply pressure and ensure it is firmly locked in place.

-Rockrider provides a lifetime warranty on your MTB's frame, handlebar and stem (under normal conditions of use).
+Rockrider provides a lifetime warranty on the frame, handlebar and stem of your mountain bike (under normal conditions of use).

 All other parts have a 2-year warranty.